dortizrom/Project-Euler/README.md

 # ProjectEuler

-Solutions to math problems for fun.
+Solutions to math problems just for fun.